aaball/aaball.github.io/_pages/about.md

   - /about.html
 ---

-I am a theoretical physicist pursuing a theory of quantum gravity through celestial holography and certain toy models in gauge theory.
+I am a theoretical physicist making progress on quantum gravity through celestial holography and certain toy models in gauge theory.